 - Huw Hughes |

-The number of UK retailers going into administration in 2018 rose 6 percent from 118 in 2017, according to research by Deloitte, reported by City AM.
+The number of UK retailers going into administration in 2018 rose to 125 - a 6 percent increase from 118 in 2017, according to research by Deloitte.
 Of those that fell into administration, 26 were large brands - an increase from 17 in 2017.

 Retail Company voluntary arrangements (CVAs) rose by 53 percent in 2018, with Deloitte’s research showing that seven times as many large retailers were now opting for CVAs as a method for restructuring their company as UK retail continues to struggle.